exaspace/rabbit-python-util/README.md

 ./rabbit-receive.py --queue testqueue
 ```

-Listen for messages on an existing exchange "testexchange" (creates an anonymous queue and binds it to the exchange so
-use this for pub-sub type messaging):
+Listen for messages on an existing exchange "testexchange" (creates an anonymous queue and binds it to the exchange so you can use this for pub-sub type messaging):

 ```
 ./rabbit-receive.py --exchange testexchange